 2 Our investment and research activities in Schwarzheide and Ludwigshafen, Germany, receive funding from the German Federal Ministry for Economic Affairs and Climate Action and the Ministry for Economic Affairs, Labor and Energy of the German state of Brandenburg under the IPCEI on Batteries (funding code 16BZF101A/B).

 Our employees are key to BASF’s success.
 That is why we believe that it is important to have an inspiring working environment that fosters and develops employees’ individual talents and enables them and their teams to perform at their best.
 We are pursuing three action areas to make our high-performance organization even more so: empowerment, differentiation and simplification.
 At the same time, we encourage and promote a leadership culture that empowers our employees to respond to customer needs quickly and efficiently with a solution orientation.
 We value diversity in people, opinions and experience as being crucial to creativity and innovation.
 We embrace bold ideas, help our employees to implement them and learn from setbacks.
 It is founded on an open feedback and leadership culture based on mutual trust, respect and dedication to top performance.

 BASF’s global presence means that it operates in the context of local, regional and global developments and a wide range of conditions.
 These include:

-BASF holds one of the top three market positions in around 70% of the business areas in which it is active.
+BASF holds one of the top three market positions in around 80% of the business areas in which it is active.
 Our most important global competitors include Arkema, Bayer, Clariant, Corteva, Covestro, Dow, Dupont, DSM, Evonik, Huntsman, Lanxess, SABIC, Sinopec, Solvay, Sumitomo Chemical, Syngenta, Wanhua and many hundreds of local and regional competitors.
-We expect competitors from Asia and the Middle East in particular to gain increasing significance in the years ahead.
+We expect competitors from Asia and the Middle East in particular to continue to grow in significance in the years ahead.